delib-org/GOD/README.md

 **Install**

-Fork the rpeository, and then clone the rpositirory to your local machine
+Fork the repository, and then clone the repository to your local machine

 then in root run ```npm i```

 in ```/client``` run  ```npm i```

-In the root directory add ```.env``` file.
+In the server directory add ```.env``` file.

 use the following configuration:
 ```